 Since 1999, Crescent Street is also home to the hugely-popular Crescent Street Grand Prix Festival during the annual Formula One Canadian Grand Prix in June.
 Racing fans from around the world can check out race cars and free live concerts on the festival site.

-“We have groups of F1 fans – from New York, the Maritimes, from Ontario – who have been coming back to Montréal on Grand Prix weekend for over 15 years,” says Kallianiotis.
+“We have groups of F1 fans – from New York, the Maritimes, from Ontario – who have been coming back to Montréal on Grand Prix weekend for over 15 years,” says Sir Winston Churchill Pub Complex general manager Jan Wilson.
 “We even get reservations a year in advance!
 That’s because you can see all the action on Crescent Street from our terrasse.”

 Let The Good Times Roll

 Upstairs, English pub-style Winnie’s (with its leather, wood and marble fittings) became part of local lore as the hang-out of legendary Montreal newspaperman Nick Auf der Maur and famed author Mordecai Richler.
-“Nick would cheekily pinch bottoms as he came into the bar,” says Margo MacGillivray, who has bartended at Winnie’s off-and-on since 1978.
+“Nick would cheekily pinch bottoms as he came into the bar,” says Margo MacGillivray, who was Auf der Maur’s favourite bartender.
 “Mordecai was very, very shy, and he would sit here with Nick and they would drink and chat.”

-Today, Winnie’s is still very popular with the mid-20s to 65 crowd, boasts one of the best Happy Hours in the city (daily two-for-one drink specials from 4:30 to 8 pm), live bands, as well as this writer’s all-time favourite bartender, Donna Cotton, the Queen of Crescent.
+Today, Winnie’s is still very popular with the mid-20s to 65 crowd and boasts one of the best Happy Hours in the city.